 Today, we have numerous children’s stories about mice around the holidays including “The Christmas Mouse” and “The Nutcracker and the king of mice”.
 While the stories may be slightly different, they’ve all served to portray the mouse as an established icon of Christmas which is why you’ll now find various mice-inspired Christmas tree ornaments, decorations, crafts, and sweet treats on offer during the holidays with these Chocolate Cherry Mice being no exception!

-These Chocolate Cherry Mice should be stored in an airtight container at room temperature for up to 5 days.
+These mice should be stored in an airtight container at room temperature for up to 5 days.
 I like to also line my airtight container with some parchment paper to avoid them from sticking to the bottom surface.

-While you could store these treats in your refrigerator for about 1 week, I don’t recommend that you freeze these treats at all.
+While you could store these treats in your refrigerator for about 1 week, I don’t recommend that you freeze these treats.

 Other Adorable Christmas Treats